Photo-journalism Award Logo

 Libya : a human marketplace

-Mexican photojournalist Narciso Contreras spent time between February and June 2016 in northwest Libya, from where he brought back striking images of human trafficking carried out by militias and armed groups.
+Mexican photojournalist and anthropologist Narciso Contreras spent time between February and June 2016 in northwest post-Gaddafi Libya, from where he brought back striking images of human trafficking carried out by militias and armed groups.

-The Carmignac Photojournalism Award chose to support an in-depth project on this country, from which we now receive almost no images.
+The Carmignac Photojournalism Award chose to support an in-depth project on this country, from which we had until then received almost no images.

 Toubou militiamen pray at dusk in the middle of the desert, near the border with Niger, in southern Libya.
 Al Toum, Libya. © Narciso Contreras for the Fondation Carmignac.